MarvinKweyu/MarvinKweyu/README.md

-Hey, Marvin here :wave:

-I am a software engineer, and here is a quick overview
+ :wave: I'm, Marvin, a software engineer cum research scientist, and here is a peek into what I do.

 ## :construction_worker: What I am building